ModouLaminJagne/Naive-RAG-Chatbot-RAG-BootCamp-Task-1/README.md

-# -Naive-RAG-Chatbot-RAG-BootCamp-Task-1
+# 🤖 Naive-RAG-Chatbot-RAG-BootCamp-Task-1
-Build and deploy your own Naive Retrieval-Augmented Generation (RAG) system that can answer user questions based on custom documents of your choice.
+A Naive Retrieval-Augmented Generation (RAG) system that can answer user questions based on custom documents of your choice.
-# 🤖 Naive RAG Chatbot

 A comprehensive Retrieval-Augmented Generation (RAG) chatbot built with LangChain that can answer questions based on Wikipedia articles.